Communism in India: Early history of communism in India

-During the 1920s and the early 1930s the Communist Party existed but was badly organised, and in practice there were several communist groups working with limited national coordination.
+During the 1920s and the early 1930s, the Communist Party existed but was badly organised, and in practice, there were several communist groups working with limited national coordination.
 The British colonial authorities had banned all communist activity, which made the task of building a united party very difficult.
 A Communist Group was founded in Tashkent on 17 October 1920, soon after the Second Congress of the Communist International by M.N.
 Roy.
-Roy made contacts with Anushilan and Jugantar groups in Bengal.
+Roy made contact with the Anushilan and Jugantar groups in Bengal.
 Small communist groups were formed in Bombay (led by S.A.
 Dange), Madras (led by Singaravelu Chettiar), United Provinces (led by Shaukat Usmani), Punjab, Sindh (led by Ghulam Hussain) and Bengal (led by Muzaffar Ahmed).

-On 1 May 1923 the Labour Kisan Party of Hindustan was founded in Madras, by Singaravelu Chettiar.
+On 1 May 1923 the Labour Kisan Party of Hindustan was founded in Madras by Singaravelu Chettiar.
 The LKPH organised the first May Day celebration in India, and this was also the first time the red flag was used in India.

-On 26 December 1925, the Communist Party of India formed at the first Party Conference in Kanpur, then Cawnpore.
+On 26 December 1925, the Communist Party of India was formed at the first Party Conference in Kanpur, then Cawnpore.
 S.V.
 Ghate was the first General Secretary of CPI.
-The conference held on 1925 December 25 to 28.
+The conference was held on 1925 December 25 to 28.
 Colonial authorities estimated that 500 persons took part in the conference.
 The conference was convened by a man called Satyabhakta, of whom little is known.
-Satyabhakta is said to have argued for a 'national communism' and against subordination under Comintern.
+Satyabhakta is said to have argued for a 'national communism' and against subordination under the Comintern.
 Being outvoted by the other delegates, Satyabhakta left both the conference venue in protest.
 The conference adopted the name 'Communist Party of India'.
 Groups such as LKPH dissolved into the CPI.
 The émigré CPI, which probably had little organic character, was substituted by the organisation now operating inside India.

-Until the 1940s, communist works in India were primarily those of western and Soviet Marxist thinkers.
+Until the 1940s, communist works in India were primarily those of Western and Soviet Marxist thinkers.
 Texts of Chinese communists were less circulated in India, in large part because Mao's works were generally available in English but not Bengali or Telugu.
 Chinese texts of particular interest to Indian communists included On Contradiction, On New Democracy, and Liu Shaoqi's How to be a Good Communist.